lrondanini/swayjs/README.md

 # Runtime Validators

-SwayJS comes with a completelly new validation system.
+SwayJS comes with a completely new validation system.
 This feature enables developers to ensure type safety in their applications, leveraging TypeScript’s static typing while also providing runtime validation.
 Instead of defining additional schemas, you can simply utilize the pure TypeScript type itself.

-For example, to validate a post body for a signup form:
+For example, to validate a post body for a sign-up form:
 ```js
 export class NewSignup  {
   password: string & ValidationRule.MaxLength<20> & ValidationRule.MinLength<5>;